SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/src/readme.md

-This directory contains Prism files for reproducing the figures presented in the paper.
+This directory contains Prism files for reproducing the figures presented in the publication.